BoSunesen/pointsofinterest/README.md

 # Points of Interest
 Server that caches POI data in the background in order to serve requests as fast as possible.
+Implemented in Go.

 ###Goals
 - Provide faster access to POI data